 - Participants will become acquainted with the intricacies of inequality’s intentionally structured foundation and its crippling cyclical nature.

-- Participants will be able to dismantle the various preconceived biases associated with various marginalized groups.
+- Participants will be able to dismantle the various preconceived biases associated with historically excluded groups.